-There are over 47 million African Americans in the United States, accounting for approximately 13.4 of the total population.
+There are approximately 44 million African Americans in the United States, accounting for approximately 13.4 percent of the total population.
 5.7 million Medicare beneficiaries are African American, 10 percent of all beneficiaries.

 African Americans on Medicare are significantly less well off than non-Hispanic Whites.
 In 2020, half of all people with Medicare lived on incomes of $29,650 or less per year and had savings of less than $73,800.
 However, the median income for African Americans was $23,050.
 African Americans also had significantly lower savings rates than Whites with median savings of $14,500 compared to $117,800 for Whites.

 African Americans on Medicare are more likely to have serious health problems than Whites.
 In particular, African Americans have a higher risk than Whites for certain health conditions such as heart disease, hypertension and diabetes.

 Medicare provides health insurance for most Americans when they reach age 65 or have been receiving Social Security disability benefits for 24 months.

 Medicare has played a historically significant role for African Americans.
 Prior to the enactment of Medicare and Medicaid, hospitals were segregated.
 Medicare forced hospitals to desegregate by withholding federal funding from hospitals that practiced racial discrimination.
 Today, Medicare continues to play an important role providing income and health security to African Americans.